emmanuelulloa/fla.js/README.md

 **fla.bingo(async)** this is a Math.random() replacement method (that might not be allowed in certain rich media platforms).
 If async is equal to true it will rely on the current time to generate a random number.

-**fla.breakApart(el,type)** this method takes an element text and break it apart in spans either by letters, words or lines (br tags).
+**fla.breakApart(el,type)** <sup>NV</sup> this method takes an element text and break it apart in spans either by letters, words or lines (br tags).
 It will return an HTMLCollection object.

 Inspired by Lettering.js

+**NV** any method marked as NV is Non Vital and they can be deleted if size becomes an issue.